uncbiag/mermaid/docs/source/notes/installation.rst

    cd mermaid
    python setup.py develop

-This will install all library links.
+This will install all library links and all missing packages and will allow mermaid imports.

 Creating the documentation